stxllastar/stxllastar.github.io/README.md

 </ol>

 <p>
-My interests broadly span theoretical linguistics, cognitively informed empirical research, signal processing, and computational modeling.
+My work broadly spans theoretical linguistics, cognitively informed empirical research, signal processing, and computational modeling,
 </p>

 <p>
-Feel free to explore some of my past and ongoing projects, along with the ideas and research directions I am currently interested in pursuing!!
+Feel free to explore some of my past and ongoing projects, along with the research questions and directions I am currently interested in pursuing!!
 </p>